MilanSazdov/Melody-Bond/IMPLEMENTATION_SUMMARY.md

 ### 2. Test Investment Flow
 1. Go to `/projects`
-2. Invest in an RWA funding proposal (need USDC)
+2. Invest in an RWA funding proposal (require USDC)
-3. Wait for proposal to finalize
+3. Wait for the proposal to finalize

 ### 3. Test Portfolio
 1. Go to `/portfolio`
-2. You should see your RWA investment card
+2. Confirm the RWA investment card appears
-3. Check your shares and TBA balance
+3. Check share balances and the TBA balance

 ### 4. Test Proposal Creation
 1. Click "Propose" on an RWA card
 2. Select a proposal type
-3. Fill in details and create proposal
+3. Fill in details and create the proposal

 ### 5. Test Voting
 1. Go to `/governance` or `/governance?nft=X`
-2. You should see your proposal listed
+2. Confirm the proposal is listed
-3. Vote with your share weight
+3. Vote with share-weighted voting power
-4. Check that votes are weighted correctly
+4. Verify vote weights are applied correctly

 ### 6. Test Execution
-1. Wait for voting period to end
+1. Wait for the voting period to end
 2. Execute successful proposals
-3. For withdrawals: Check that funds are distributed proportionally
+3. For withdrawals: verify funds are distributed proportionally

 ---